clousale/amazon-sp-api-php/README.md

+# This project is not maintained anymore

+This project is not maintained anymore.
+We recommend to use the Library of [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api) library.

 # Amazon Selling Partner API PHP

 This is an API Binding in PHP for the new Amazon Selling Partner API.